comp-journalism/commentIQ/README.md

 * N. Diakopoulos.
 Picking the NYT Picks: Editorial Criteria and Automation in the Curation of Online News Comments. #ISOJ Journal.
 2015.

 ###How to use CommentIQ API
-There are 10 Different Request points and each Request point have specific function, parameters and responses.
+There are 10 Different endpoints currently availabe, with their specific function, parameters and responses as described below.

 1. [Add Article](#1)